pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 ### Refclock directives

-The current version of ntpd-rs unfortunately does not yet support local reference clocks.
-It is however currently on our roadmap.
+The current version of ntpd-rs does not yet support local reference clocks, but this feature is on our roadmap.
 If you are interested in migrating a configuration using local reference clocks, we would be interested in hearing the details.
-This information will help guide our implementation effort.
+This information can help guide our implementation effort.

 ## Time synchronization options